Bağdat Avenue: Attractions

-There are several large public parks just off Bağdat Caddesi.
-These include Özgürlük (Freedom) Park in Selamiçeşme and Göztepe Park which offers wonderful displays of tulips in April and of roses in June.
+There are several large public parks just off Bağdat Avenue.
+These include Özgürlük (Freedom) Park in Selamiçeşme and Göztepe Park which offers displays of tulips in April and of roses in June.

 The small mosques along Bağdat Caddesi only date from the late 19th century.
-Most prominent are the Zühtü Paşa Mosque in Kızıltoprak (1885) ad the Galip Paşa Mosque in Caddebostan (1889).
+Most prominent are the Zühtü Paşa Mosque in Kızıltoprak (1885) and the Galib Pasha Mosque in Caddebostan (1899).

 In the back streets of Göztepe there is a fine Toy Museum, signposted by lampposts in the shape of giraffes.

-Overlooking the Sea of Marmara at Caddebostan stands the magnificent, if abandoned, Ragip Paşa Mansion, a work of August Jasmund in 1906.
+Overlooking the Sea of Marmara at Caddebostan stands the magnificent, if abandoned, Ragıp Pasha Mansion, a work of August Jasmund in 1906.
 Right next door is the mansion built for his daughter Tevhide Hanım.

+Shopping

+Many mass and upscale retail chains have branches along the avenue, including the department stores Vakko and Beymen and boutiques like Brandroom, COS, Godiva, Longchamp, Mavi, Michael Kors, Nespresso, Tommy Hilfiger and Zara, Laura Ashley, Marks & Spencer, Louis Vuitton, Alfa Romeo, Yves Rocher, and Burberry.
+Upscale café and restaurant chains include Starbucks, Brasserie Noir, BigChefs, and Günaydın steakhouse.

+Since 1996, the Vakko department store's Suadiye branch has been located in a historic yalı (typical wooden villa/summer house) on Bağdat Caddesı.
+In the survey by Kadıköy Platformu asking which store consumers liked the most for its appearance and displays, 76% answered the Vakko mansion.
+Vakko's December seasonal decorations are especially popular, with multiple holiday trees and a merry-go-round in front of the store, and more trees, wreaths and candles within.
+In 2012 the store created artificial snow which fell in front of the store.
+For New Year's 2018, newspaper Hürriyet awarded Vakko Suadiye the status of "best decorated stores in the city".

 Celebrations

 Bağdat Avenue hosts a cultural parade on the evening of Republic Day, which is celebrated every year on October 29.

 Celebrations also take place on Bağdat Avenue whenever the home football team Fenerbahçe SK wins the championship title in the Turkish Super League.
 Fenerbahçe fans gather here and celebrate by singing, dancing, driving and sounding their car horns all night.

 Since the 1960s street racing has formed a local sub-culture, with wealthy young men tag-racing their imported muscle cars.
 Most of these young men are now middle-agers reliving their years of excitement as famous professional rally or track racers.
 With the heightened GTI and hot hatch culture starting in the 1990s, street-racing was revived.
 Towards the end of the 1990s, midnight street racing caused many fatal accidents, which were only reduced by intensive police patrols.

+Besides cultural parades, there are also a lot of concerts and competitions that brands such as Red Bull organize.
+For instance, in August 2022, they organized brought their global Flagtug competition to Caddeboston Sahili (Beach) where competitors attempt to fly their own home-made flying machines.
+The event was a huge success and was broadcast as a livestream.